pelagios/pelagios.github.io/about-us.md

 - <a href="https://pelagios.github.io/activities/visualisation/">Visualisation</a> which develops methods and tools which make use of semantic annotation.

 ### How can I get involved?
-Pelagios is a formal Network of equal and independent <a href="http://http://pelagios.org/partner-projects/">**Partners**</a> who coordinate their work together, and a wider community of **Members** who have an interest in the Network's outputs.
+Pelagios is a formal Network of equal and independent <a href="http://http://pelagios.org/partners/">**Partners**</a> who coordinate their work together, and a wider community of **Members** who have an interest in the Network's outputs.
 Partners may nominate Representatives who can then have a say in the coordination of an Activity, and can become an Activity Coordinator.

 - To become a Partner, individuals and institutions can jointly agree a set of contributions to one or more of the Activities with the Network’s governing Committee, formalised through a Memorandum of Understanding*;
-- To become a Member, simply sign up to the Discussion list.
+- To become a Member, simply sign up to the <a href="https://groups.google.com/forum/#!forum/pelagios-announcements/">Discussion</a> list.

 *_MoUs are voluntary, there are no fees or subscriptions, and Partners remain in full control of their own work plans and resources_.